10-301 + 10-601, Fall 2023

 A: Both!
 As compared to 10-701, this course focuses a bit less on theory, but it certainly still makes a prominent appearance.
 See the machine learning course comparison for more details.

-A: No, we will not require you to be proficient in C. Though there is a (very small) chance it would be one of the supported programming languages.
-See the programming language requirements question above.
+A: No, we will not require you to be proficient in C. See the programming language requirements question above.

 A: Please see the Prerequisites section of the Syllabus page.